The Scarlet Moving Van: Theme

 The "fabulous" quality of the story is heralded by Cheever's description of the idyllic suburban community of "B__".
 Critic Lynne Waldeland offers this passage:

 Into this Arcadia Cheever introduces the disruptive and disturbing Gee-Gee, a god-like figure.
 Literary critic Patrick Meanor notes that "Mythic elements abound in "The Scarlet Moving Van" and Cheever invites readers to notice and interpret them."
 Meanor adds: "It is obvious that Gee-Gee is a combination of Dionysus, Pan...and Silenus, who was never sober and wreaked havoc wherever he appeared.

 Critic Samuel Coales notes the biblical prophecies that resonate with Gee-Gee's declaration: "I have to teach them…they've got to learn.":

 The tragic element in "The Scarlet Moving Van" is less that of Gee-Gee's, and more the fate of Charlie Folkestone.
 The fall from grace that Charlie suffers, from a thoroughly establishment figure into a social outcast begins with his shared alcoholism with Gee-Gee.
 Meanor writes:

 Charlie emerges as an initiate in the arts of social alienation of which Gee-Gee is a practitioner of mythological proportions.
 Meanor continues:

+Literary critic Tim Lieder argues that the ending is a flip ending that allows the reader to view everything thus far in a different light.
+Rather than a story about a man who keeps running into his doomed neighbor, it's the story of a man who recognizes his own self-destructive in the messy alcoholic shenanigans of GG.
+According to Lieder, Charlie is asking GG if he's ever going to stop drinking as an attempt to grab some hope for his soon-to-be-shattered life.